 I set flight alerts for deals from all of these airports because I can usually find a cheap flight to any of these airports.

 Yes, these flights can be inconvenient, but the flights that depart late at night and arrive early in the morning often have lower fares.
 These flights provide an excellent opportunity to save money and maximize travel time.
+Red Eye flights are also less likely to be delayed or canceled.

 Websites like Groupon, Expedia, Travelocity, Travelzoo, and others sell prepackaged itineraries that include flights and accommodations.
 These packages can save you money in the long run.
 To be completely transparent, I have never used one of these packages.
 You should compare the packaged prices to ensure that bundling genuinely offers a better value.